ESG | Sustainability

 GiveLab 30 Days of Impact

-GiveLab 30 Days of Impact is GitLab’s first annual volunteer campaign created to encourage team members to foster connections, build trust among one another and embody our CREDIT values while positively impacting our communities.
+GiveLab 30 Days of Impact is GitLab’s annual volunteer campaign created to encourage team members to foster connections, build trust among one another and embody our CREDIT values while positively impacting our communities.
 We have designed this program with our high-performing team culture and results for customers in mind.

 Throughout the month, team members can volunteer as little as one hour of their time to make an impact.
 We understand that our team members are driven by many different factors, and we welcome that volunteer participation will look different for everyone.
 Through GiveLab 30 days of Impact we aim to offer many different ways for team members to get involved such as: